-Dr. Fink is a Professor of Psychiatry at Temple University School of Medicine and Chairman of the American Psychiatric Association's Task Force on Psychiatric Aspects of Violence.
-He has extensive leadership experience and is considered an expert in program development and enhancement.
-Dr. Fink has served as the president of numerous organizations including the American Psychiatric Association (APA), the American College of Psychiatrists, the National Association for Psychiatric Healthcare Systems, the Philadelphia County Medical Society, and the American Association of Chairmen of Departments of Psychiatry.
+Dr. Fink was a Professor of Psychiatry at Temple University School of Medicine and Chairman of the American Psychiatric Association's Task Force on Psychiatric Aspects of Violence.
+He had extensive leadership experience and was considered an expert in program development and enhancement.
+Dr. Fink served as the president of numerous organizations including the American Psychiatric Association (APA), the American College of Psychiatrists, the National Association for Psychiatric Healthcare Systems, the Philadelphia County Medical Society, and the American Association of Chairmen of Departments of Psychiatry.
 He served as both Chairman of the Department of Psychiatry at Albert Einstein Medical Center and Associate Vice President of the Albert Einstein Healthcare Network.
 He founded and directed the Einstein Center for the Study of Violence and is a co-founder and past president of the Greater Philadelphia Health Care Congress.

-Dr. Fink is co-editor of the books, The Stigma of Mental Illness (American Psychiatric Press, 1992) and Misinformation Concerning Child Sexual Abuse and Adult Survivors (Haworth Press, 2002), and has authored of over 190 articles.
+Dr. Fink was co-editor of the books, The Stigma of Mental Illness (American Psychiatric Press, 1992) and Misinformation Concerning Child Sexual Abuse and Adult Survivors (Haworth Press, 2002), and has authored of over 190 articles.
 He has been the recipient of a number of national awards including the APA's Vestermark Award and the Francis J. Braceland Award for Public Service.
 In 1999, the Philadelphia County Medical Society selected Dr. Fink as Physician of the Year.